LocifierApp/Locifier/README.md

 	Once everything has run smoothly you can go to github and create a new Pull Request (a.k.a.
 PR)

 Last tip:
-`git status` can be run throughout the process to see what has changed and where you are standing Always make sure you know what branch you are on and *never* work on the master branch but *always* make a new branch!
+`git status` can be run throughout the process to see what has changed and where you are standing.
+Always make sure you know what branch you are on and **never** work on the master branch but **always** make a new branch!